alexle/alexle.github.com/posts/create-an-rss-feed-from-scratch.markdown

 ##Channel Element##

 The `<channel>` tag describes the characteristics of the RSS feed.
-There are many different tags that can be added to customize the channel, which are listed in the [RSS specification][2].
+There are many different tags can be added to customize the channel, which are listed in the [RSS specification][2].
 The channel has three required elements:

 1. `<title>` - title of RSS feed
 2. `<description>` - description of RSS feed